meagar/rails_appcache/README.md

   *
   ```

-4. Add any additional resources to cache to the manifest
+3. Add any additional resources to cache to the manifest

   Typically using path helpers.
 Your manifest might need to be quite long, but remember that you are limited to (roughly?)
 5MB in most browsers.

-5. Configure versions/expiration
+4. Configure versions/expiration

+  There are sane defaults out-of-the-box, but you might want something specific to your usecase.

   Similar to the existing configuration setting Rails provides, `Rails.application.config.assets.version = '1.0'`, RailsAppcache provides a configuration value you should set/increment to expire your appcache manifests.
 This is actually pretty important; see `appcache_version_string` below.